 Wing: 1mm tan foam.

-Legs: Thinly sliced two-tone foam, super-floss material.
+Legs: Thinly sliced two-tone foam, super-flex material.
 You can knot on any rubber leg material.
-The super-floss material is very durable and stays knotted to the foam strip with a simple over-hand knot.
+The super-flex material is very durable and stays knotted to the foam strip with a simple over-hand knot.

 Eyes: 2mm black foam strip.

 Dubbing: Tan dubbing of choice.